ktalexcheng/trailbrake_judge/README.md

-# TrailBrake Judge
+# Trailbrake Judge

 ## Description

-TrailBrake Judge is microservice for evaluating rides logged with TrailBrake.
+Trailbrake Judge is microservice for evaluating rides logged with Trailbrake.